garrandall/popular-music-data/tracks/good-time-baby-bobby-rydell.md

 You're a real cool baby and I don't mean maybe
 And when I'm with you everything we do moves me to my soul (hm) Yeah yeah super-fine make sure you're all mine
-Good time baby I love you yes I do'Whoa
+Good time baby I love you yes I do, Whoa

-Instrumental-- Good time baby, let's go crazy, whoa-oh Instrumental-- Good time baby I love you yes I do
+Good time baby, let's go crazy, whoa
+Good time baby I love you yes I do

 You're a real cool baby and I don't mean-a maybe
 And when I'm with you everything we do moves me to my soul'yay